Sports in Rochester, New York: Semiprofessional teams in Rochester

 The Rochester Red Wings baseball club, the AAA affiliate of the Washington Nationals, are one of the oldest existing franchises in all of professional sports.
 They play in the International League and have won at least one pennant or championship in each decade of the 20th century.
 The Rochester Americans ice hockey team are the AHL affiliate for the NHL Buffalo Sabres and are known as the "Amerks."

-Innovative Field, including the Rochester skyline.
+ESL Ballpark, including the Rochester skyline.

 Lacrosse has seen some popularity in Rochester.
 The Rochester Knighthawks play box lacrosse in the National Lacrosse League during winter and spring.
 The current Knighthawks team replaced the former Rochester Knighthawks that played in Rochester from 1995 until 2019.
 In outdoor lacrosse, the Rochester Rattlers were a charter member of Major League Lacrosse, but the franchise was transferred away after winning the championship in 2008; the Rattlers were then re-established in 2011 before being relocated a final time in 2017.